Afterfall: Reconquest: Hartor

 Hartor family members are direct descendants of pre-war scientists.
 The family is controlled by baron slavers who are in turn controlled by the High Council.
 The Hartor family is the most powerful technocratic family.
 It is an authoritarian group which maintains complete control over its populace.
 The family maintains complete monopoly over clean water and medicines in areas controlled by it.
 They have developed a certain bond with mutants using them to conquer other areas.
 Their technology is based on bioengineering and mutation.

 Irivdali

 The Irivdali family are pure-blood technocrats.
 They are technologically the most advanced and their technology is based on computer and industrial technology.
 Their expansions are often on lands with high manpower and resources.
 They are often employed by other families to reverse-engineer old technology.
 The family is ruled by the "Father".
 The current Father of the family suffers from an incurable sickness which causes him to follow the path of genetics.
 This sows seeds of distrust among his family since this is against family traditions.

 Red Eye

-The Red Eyes are a group of well-organised mutants that attacks and destroys settlements.
+The Red Eyes are a group of well-organised mutants that attack and destroy settlements.
 Nothing of them is known by the human families.
 Unlike other mutants, they are intelligent and their raids are well-organised.